Honeyz: 1997–2000: Formation, Wonder No.8 and Abdi's first departure

-During their second promotional trip to Australia in March 1999, Naima and Celena heard that Heavenli had decided to quit the group for personal reasons, including spending more time with her boyfriend, Matthew Marsden.
-Naima remarked: "Of course, it was a big shock.
+Between the video shoot for the group's third single "Love of a Lifetime" in New York and their second promotional trip to Australia in March 1999, Belkhiati and Cherry heard that Abdi had decided to quit the group for personal reasons, including newly creative differences with Cherry, homesickness, unhappiness with touring internationally, and wanting to start a solo career and spend more time with her boyfriend, Matthew Marsden.
+Belkhiati remarked: "Of course, it was a big shock.
 But we respect her decision, and we wish her a lot of luck in whatever she decides to do."
-There were various reasons why Heavenli left the group – these included being unhappy with touring internationally, and wanting to start a solo career.

-Heavenli departed the group in the middle of promotion for the group's third single "Love of a Lifetime" which reached number 9 in the UK charts.
-The gap left by Heavenli's departure opened an opportunity for former Solid HarmoniE vocalist Mariama Goodman.
+As a result of Adbi's sudden departure, the group lost their US deal with Def Jam, but Abdi's departure opened an opportunity for former Solid HarmoniE vocalist Mariama Goodman to join the group.
 Her arrival was announced exclusively on BBC One's Live & Kicking on 10 April 1999.
-The new line-up performed over the summer of 1999, at venues including London's Mardi Gras and Capital Radio's Party in the Park concert in Hyde Park in July.
+The new line-up continued promotion for "Love of a Lifetime" which reached number 9 in the UK charts, and performed over the summer of 1999, at venues including London's Mardi Gras and Capital Radio's Party in the Park concert in Hyde Park in July.
 At the radio extravaganza, performing in front of 100,000 people, the Honeyz sang their hits "Finally Found" and "End of the Line", before duetting with Another Level on the Help A London Child single "Holding Back the Years".
 This was followed later in the month by a performance at the 'Wicked Women' concert in Hyde Park, in aid of Breast Cancer Research.
 In September, the Honeyz supported Five at London's Brixton Academy and Manchester Apollo, in special one-off events organised in conjunction with Cadburys and MTV.

-October 1999 saw the release of their fourth single, "Never Let You Down", a new track recorded for inclusion on a repackaged version of Wonder No.8, and the first single to feature the vocals of Mariama.
+October 1999 saw the release of their fourth single, "Never Let You Down", a new track recorded for inclusion on a repackaged version of Wonder No.8, and the first single to feature Goodman's vocals.
 The single entered into the UK Singles Chart at number 7, making it a fourth consecutive top 10 hit for the group.

 Honeyz performed another newly recorded album track, "Won't Take It Lying Down", at the prestigious MOBO Awards, held on 6 October 1999 in the Royal Albert Hall, where they had picked up two nominations in the 'Best Newcomer' and 'Best R&B Act' categories.
 "Won't Take It Lying Down" went on to be released at the end of February 2000, reaching number 7.
 It became the last top 10 single the Honeyz would achieve.
 At the 2000 Maxim awards, they picked up the award for The Best British Girl Band, beating the Spice Girls, Hepburn, Thunderbugs and Eternal to the title.
 They were also nominated for Best British Breakthrough Act at the 2000 Brit Awards.